 A succession plan is essential for planned leadership transitions and for emergency situations to sustain a healthy, functioning organization.

 VICARIOUS TRAUMA & BUILDING RESILIENCY IN CHILD ABUSE ORGANIZATIONS

-This workshop or ½ day or full day training for CACs and MDTs to discuss the impact of dealing with traumatic material on a daily basis.
-This training, addresses the emotional, mental, and physical toll that is often imposed on those in helping professions.
+This training, which can be taught as either a workshop, half-day training, or full-day training, is for CACs and MDTs to discuss the impact of dealing with traumatic material on a daily basis.
+This training addresses the emotional, mental, and physical toll that is often imposed on those in helping professions.

-To request customized training for your CAC/MDT please contact Shannon Spillman at Shannon@nrcac.org.
+To request customized training for your CAC/MDT please contact us at email@example.com.